JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 14. Object Serialization
 ![42](/assets/images/Android/Allsafe/42.jpg){: width="400" height="550"}

-For challenge No. 14, there seems to be a insecure data storage issue combined with insecure deserialization that must be exploited to give us privileges to use the `LOAD USER DATA` function.
+For challenge No. 14, there seems to be an insecure data storage issue combined with insecure deserialization that must be exploited to give us privileges to use the `LOAD USER DATA` function.

 Inside the code, there is a `User` object defined that takes a username, a password, and a default role of `ROLE_AUTHOR`.